-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Dataform Overview.
+Note: You are currently viewing documentation for Moodle 2.8.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Dataform Overview.

 - Activity administration

 - Building an activity

 - CSS tips and tricks

 - JS tips and tricks

 A Dataform instance is essentially a collection of content entries entered and interacted with by the activity participants.
 The type of content, the content itself and the manner of interaction depend on the specific objectives of the intended activity.

 Moodle divides modules into two groups, Activities and Resources.
 Modules that involve something that a participant will do by way of interaction with other participants are typically classified as Activities.
 Modules that can be seen as mere channels of content are typically classified as Resources.
 To be sure, this classification is often not a clear-cut as some Activity modules do not really involve interaction between participants (e.g. Quiz) and some Resource modules can be constructed with interactive components and allow interaction between participants (e.g. adding comments block to Book pages).